-On the final Friday of Term 3 there is a conclusion of studies celebration followed by an end of year service for students and staff.
+On the final Friday of the Summer term in the morning there is a conclusion of studies celebration followed by an end of year service for students and staff.
 This is not a formal graduation ceremony since final results will not be available until later.
 The number of guests each student may invite will be limited because of space.